xubuvd/GuessWhich/README.md

 ## 2. paper ACL 2021

 # PyTorch code for
+This code is based on the PyTorch implementation of Learning Cooperative Visual Dialog Agents using Deep Reinforcement Learning [Das & Kottur et al., ICCV 2017].

 ## Challenges
 GuessWhich is a challenging visual-language problem.
 It involves processing large amounts of images, and human's mental imagery that is spawned by a natural language dialogue consists of multi-round Question-Answer-pairs.